Rent safe and private dog parks hosted by locals

 Digging is an instinctive canine behavior

-Dogs are canines sharing a common ancestor with wolves, who dig dens to sleep in or to birth their litters.
+Dogs are canines sharing a common ancestor with wolves.
+Many canids dig dens in which to sleep or birth their litters of puppies.
 Some dogs may retain this instinct and dig to create a comfortable spot to rest or hide.
-(Note: Domestic dogs are not wolves, and we do not recommend basing training techniques off of modern wolf behavior!
-It is worthwhile, though, to look to their canine relatives to help understand some of their natural behaviors.)

 Dogs might dig when they’re bored